gchure/phd/docs/src/chapter_02/section_05_results.md

 LacI dimer and approximating the number of non-specific binding sites as the length in base-pairs of the *E. coli* genome, $N_{NS} = 4.6 \times 10^6$.

-Our experimental pipeline for determining fold-change using flow cytometry is shown in @Fig:flowchart.
+&nbsp;&nbsp;&nbsp;&nbsp;Our experimental pipeline for determining fold-change using flow cytometry is shown in @Fig:flowchart.
 Briefly, cells were grown to exponential phase, in which gene expression reaches steady state [@scott2010a], under concentrations of the inducer IPTG ranging between 0 and $5000\, \mu$M. We